Account settings and security

 You will also be alerted when creating or updating a monitor if the action exceeds your monthly quota.
 This real-time feedback helps you make informed decisions and ensures that your monitoring setup remains within your desired limits.

-Billing transparency is a key part of our platform, and we are committed to providing you with the tools you need to monitor and control your usage effectively.
+Billing transparency is a key part of the Phare platform, and the tooling helps you monitor and control usage effectively.

 ## New API endpoints: alert rules, incidents and status pages